List of converts to Judaism

 This article lists nations, groups or tribes, as well as notable individuals, who have converted to Judaism.
 This article does not differentiate between the different branches of Judaism.
 See also Who is a Jew? on issues related to the acceptance of conversions throughout the Jewish community.

+Converts are called gerei tzedek (גֵּרֵי צֶדֶק).

-A number of prominent celebrities, such as Madonna, Demi Moore, and Ariana Grande have become followers of a "new age" version of Kabbalah (see Kabbalah Centre), derived from the body of Jewish mystical teaching also called Kabbalah, but do not consider themselves – and are not considered – Jewish.
+A number of prominent celebrities, such as Madonna, Demi Moore, and Ariana Grande, have become followers of a "new age" version of Kabbalah (see Kabbalah Centre), derived from the body of Jewish mystical teaching also called Kabbalah, but do not consider themselves—and are not considered—Jewish.